department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-Find out how to add a dependent spouse, child, and/or parent to your VA disability benefits for additional compensation.
+Find out about adding dependents to your VA disability benefits for additional compensation.
 Learn about VA disability dependent eligibility for a child, spouse, or parent, when to add or remove a dependent, and how to get back pay for dependents if you file late.

 </div>